chairaudio/tickle-examples/FAUST/README.md

 ## About these examples

-Here will be some examples, for now look inside the `Pd` folder where you can find an example with FAUST DSP code using `faustgen~` for Pd
+Here will be some examples, for now look inside the `Pd` folder where you can find an example with FAUST DSP code using `faustgen~` for Pd.

 If you would like to contribute, please get in touch via the issue tracker on gitlab/github or by email `max@chair.audio`